-On June 22, 2011, the shareholders of the Company ratified Royal Nickel's shareholder rights plan agreement dated May 13, 2011 between Royal Nickel and Computershare Investor Services Inc., as the rights agent (the "Rights Plan").
+On June 22, 2011, Company shareholders ratified Royal Nickel's shareholder rights plan agreement dated May 13, 2011 between Royal Nickel and Computershare Investor Services Inc., as the rights agent (the "Rights Plan").
 The fundamental objectives of the Rights Plan are to provide adequate time for the Board and the shareholders of the Company to assess an unsolicited take-over bid for the Company, to provide the Board with sufficient time to explore and develop alternatives for maximizing shareholder value if a take-over bid is made and to provide shareholders with an equal opportunity to participate in a take-over bid.
 The Rights Plan was not adopted in response to any proposal to acquire control of the Company.
-The Plan will expire at the end of the Company's 2014 general meeting of shareholders, unless renewed by the shareholders.
-A copy of the Plan may be viewed in electronic format at www.sedar.com.